Wajahathr/Gcp-to-Azure-Native-Tool-Migration/README.md

-# GCP to Azure Migration Guide
+# GCP to Azure Migration using native tools Guide

 This document outlines the step-by-step process for migrating a Virtual Machine from Google Cloud Platform (GCP) to Microsoft Azure.
 The process involves setting up a discovery appliance, performing a manual disk export, and provisioning the migrated VM in Azure.